fiinix/fiinix.github.io/_posts/2011/06/2011-06-28-illegal-mushrooms.md

 date: 2011-06-28T18:23:00+00:00
 author: Carlos
 layout: post
-tags: ["Original Song", FruityLoops, "Digital Audio Workstation"]
+tags: [Music, Song writing]
-category: personal
+category: Creative
 excerpt: "In which I dig through the embarrassing archive that is a shitty song I created in FruityLoops years ago."
 ---
 So yeah, funny story.
 Since we moved recently I went through boxes of crap that I have been saving for *some* years.
 I come from a long line of hoarders so it's quite cleansing to just throw shit away.
 Well in one of those boxes I found a CD I haven't seen in a while.
 Actually it's a whole album, with 19 songs.. can you believe it?
 Even better.
 It's the only copy in the world since I wasn't as big on backup's back then.
 You feel a bit special now, don't you?
 A little tingly inside?
 Oh the tension.. what has Carlos got in store for us now?